crazzfeng/sendcloud-docs/reference/Email/deliverlies/query-task.md

 ---
-title: Query Address List Task
+title: Status of Sending by Address List
 excerpt: Query the status and details of an address list email task
 api:
   file: deliverlies.yaml